yance-zhang/solana-metamask-snap/README.md

-# Solana Wallet Snap
+# Solsnap

-The Solana Wallet Snap is a MetaMask extension that has Solana capabilities such as public key derivation, transaction signing, message signing.
+The Solsnap is a MetaMask extension that has Solana capabilities such as public key derivation, transaction signing, message signing.

 ## Starting the snap